x3z3/cs326-project-oneliner/docs/milestone-2.md

 ## **Functionality and Interactions**

-1. **Clock**: Has a clock display for the local time. *Can be toggleable to switch between 12 hour and 24 hour clocks.
+1. **Clock**: Has a clock display for the local time. *Can be toggled to switch between 12 hour and 24 hour clocks.
 Mode is stored in local storage.*

 2. **Weather:** Has the local weather, updated often. *Can be toggled to switch between locations.
 Weather data is stored in the database to avoid unncessary duplicate API calls.*